rjbaniel/logicdept/wp-content/plugins/contact-form-add/readme.txt

 = Notifications =

-Notification section allows you to select notifications for your submission get notified by email or select an AddOn for various email marketing service integrations.
-Recieve email notifications whenever someone use your contact form.
+Notification section allows you to select notifications for your contact form submissions and get notified by email or select an AddOn for various email marketing service integrations.
+Receive email notifications whenever someone contact you via contact form.

-= Drag & Drop  From Builder =
+= Drag & Drop Contact Form Builder =

-Contact form plugin integrates with drag and drop form builder which allows you to make and publish your forms in no time.
+Contact form plugin is completely based on drag and drop builder so you don't have to use bulky shortcodes to create your form.

+You can add your contact form at any place on your website.
+Whether it be in the content or in the sidebar or homepage.
+You contact form can be placed where ever you want.

-= Multi Page Form =
+= Multi Page Contact Form =

 Contact form allows you to create efficient multi page forms.
-With this feature you can make your contact forms more interactive.
+With this feature you can make your contact forms more interactive and easy.
+Customers tend use interactive forms 75% more than static ones.

-= HTML Elements =
+= HTML Elements For Contact Form =

 Contact form plugin give you the ability to add HTML elements like Images, Links, Text etc.. in your contact form.
-You can also add custom HTML which gives you endless possibilities.
+You can also add custom HTML which gives you endless possibilities to design custom forms.

+= Super Simple and Easy =

+We have designed the contact form UI easy and efficient so you can create your forms in minutes without wasting any time.

+Responsive and Customizable Contact Form.
+Add a beautiful background image and impress your customers with your contact form.

+Contact form support all field types including the upload file.
+Redirect after the form submission or simply display a customizable message.

+We are working hard to create more extensions for your contact form.
+If you have any suggestion feel free to send us.

+Contact form plugin is the only form plugin you will ever need, It is fast, efficient & modern design.
+Form plugin is designed for users with zero coding knowledge and contain advanced features like conditional logic.